ErwanLouveau/mypkgr/README.md

 <!-- badges: end -->

-The goal of mypkgr is to learn how to use R correctly.
+The goal of mypkgr is to learn how to use R correctly. “kikou erwan le mec aigri”.
+Lise Gamboa, 12 novembre 2025.

 ## Installation